 If you want to make this recipe gluten free add 3-4 garlic cloves along with pepper corns and skip asafoetida from the recipe.
 You can also use gluten free asafoetida if available.

-This is a very simple and easy recipe that bachelors and students can also make easily.
-With just some steamed rice and papad you will ave a healthy homemade meal.
+This is a very simple and easy quick rasam recipe that bachelors and students can also make easily.
+With just some steamed rice and papad you will have a healthy homemade meal.

-Soak tamarind in 2 cups water for 15 minutes.
+Soak tamarind in 1/2 cup water for 15 minutes.
 Squeeze gently to extract pulp.
-Strain the tamarind water and add the dal cooked water to it.
+If you have readymade tamarind paste just add 1-2 teaspoons of it.
+Also chop tomatoes and set aside.

-To that , add turmeric powder, salt, curry leaves, asafoetida, crushed pepper cumin, chopped tomatoes.
+Now take the reserved water after cooking lentils in a heavy pan or pot.
+To that , add turmeric powder, salt, curry leaves, asafoetida, crushed pepper cumin, chopped tomatoes and tamarind pulp.

 Mix well and cook for 3-4 minutes.

 Heat 2 teaspoons ghee in a small pan.
-Temper with mustard seeds, cumin seeds and curry leaves.
+Add mustard seeds, cumin seeds and curry leaves.
+Fry for a minute in low flame.

 Add to the simmering rasam and mix well.